lorin/failure-mode-bestiary/README.md

  # Failure mode bestiary

-A collection of failure modes I've seen in software system.
+A collection of failure modes I've seen in software systems.

 If you enjoy this, you may also be intersted in: